Projective curves and weak second-order logic: Weak second-order structures

 It remains to prove the claim.
 Since $A\times B$ is finite, $K^2$ contains only finitely many vectors of the form $(a-a', b-b')$, where $(a,b)$ and $(a',b')$ are distinct elements of $A\times B$.
 Since $K$ is infinite, there is a pair $(\alpha, \beta) \neq (0,0)$ such that none of these vectors lies in the kernel of $p_{\alpha,\beta}$ (for instance take $\beta = 1$ and note that we only need to exclude finitely many values of $\alpha$).
-The claim follows. \end{proof} \begin{rem} Under the assumptions of Lemma \ref{lem:sets-of-pairs}, a similar proof shows that $(K,\Fin(K))$ interprets $(K,\Fin(K^n))$ for all $n\in \N$.
-A different interpretation of $(K,\Fin(K^n))$ is obtained by Proposition \ref{prop:monadic}(2). \end{rem}
+The claim follows. \end{proof} \begin{rem} Under the assumptions of Lemma \ref{lem:sets-of-pairs}, a similar proof shows that $\Fin(K^n)$ is internal to $(K,\Fin(K))$.
+This also follows from the lemma and Proposition \ref{prop:monadic}(2). \end{rem}

-Thanks to Lemma \ref{lem:sets-of-pairs} and Proposition \ref{prop:monadic} if $K$ is an infinite field, then $(K,\Fin(K))$ interprets $(\N,+,\cdot)$.
+Thanks to Lemma \ref{lem:sets-of-pairs} and Proposition \ref{prop:monadic}, if $K$ is an infinite field, then $(K,\Fin(K))$ interprets $(\N,+,\cdot)$.
 If $K$ has characteristic zero, this can be strengthened by giving a definition of $\Z$ as a subring of $K$.